Isiah Kiner-Falefa

-Isiah Kiner-Falefa (born March 23, 1995), often abbreviated as IKF, is an American professional baseball utility player and current free agent.
-He has played in Major League Baseball (MLB) for the Texas Rangers, New York Yankees, Toronto Blue Jays, and Pittsburgh Pirates.
-Selected by the Rangers in the fourth round of the 2013 MLB draft, Kiner-Falefa made his MLB debut in 2018.
-He won the American League Gold Glove Award at third base in 2020.
+Isiah Kiner-Falefa (born March 23, 1995), often abbreviated as IKF, is an American professional baseball utility player for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Texas Rangers, New York Yankees, Toronto Blue Jays, and Pittsburgh Pirates.
+Kiner-Falefa was selected by the Rangers in the fourth round of the 2013 MLB draft and made his MLB debut with the team in 2018.
+He won the American League (AL) Gold Glove Award as a third baseman in 2020.

 Early life

-Kiner-Falefa was born and raised in Honolulu, Hawaii.
-He was introduced to baseball at the age of five by his grandfather.
+Kiner-Falefa was born on March 23, 1995, in Honolulu, Hawaii.
+Raised in Honolulu, he was introduced to baseball at the age of five by his grandfather.
 By the time he reached seventh grade, his talent was evident, prompting his parents to enroll him in travel teams to help him gain exposure through tournaments across the United States.

-Kiner-Falefa attended Mid-Pacific Institute in Honolulu.
+Kiner-Falefa attended Mid-Pacific Institute in Honolulu, graduating in 2013.
 Recognizing the underrepresentation of Pacific Islanders in baseball, he traveled to Samoa during this period to instruct children in the sport, reflecting his commitment to promoting youth baseball development.